Haybu/poc-stream-extensions-demo/README.md

 # Demo to run Spring Cloud Stream with Avro Schema and Idempotency using Kafka binder

-This demo uses Spring Cloud Stream to illustrate message schema evolution and idempotency interception pattern to detect duplicate messages.
+This demo uses Spring Cloud Stream to illustrate message schema evolution, idempotency interception pattern to detect duplicate messages and shows how to enrich a message from data obtain from external web service.
+Spring retry with circuit breaker is used when invoke external services in case something goes wrong.

 The stream use case is for illustration purpose only, it uses Kafka as a binder message broker.

 To run the stream applications, clone this repository, build all modules using